Original design manufacturer

-An original design manufacturer (ODM) is a company that designs and manufactures a product for another company; this is in contrast to an original equipment manufacturer (which manufactures a product to the specifications of another manufacturer) or an original brand manufacturer (which designs and manufactures its own products).
+An original design manufacturer (ODM) is a company that designs and manufactures a product for another company (its customer) to sell; this is in contrast to an original equipment manufacturer (OEM) which manufactures a product to the specifications of its customer or an original brand manufacturer (OBM) which designs and manufactures its own products).
 Some ODMs begin as OEMs and eventually become OBMs.
 Some manufacturers may fit multiple categories, with a portion of revenue attributable to each kind of work.